kammitama5/kammitama5.github.io/_posts/2021-03-20-Saturday-March-20th.md

 between the encryption side of things, and statistics (unless you are focusing specifically on a mechanism that is data or statistics-focused, or one that is not;
 great examples are Differential Privacy, which is data-dependent, and say, homomorphic encryption, which isn't).
 It's pretty rough, and I took a nap in the afternoon and got up just in time to see the sun set.
 I can't choose, because I like manipulating data, but I'm equally into encryption and privacy.
 I am not as much into AI for AI's sake as some of my peers (I get pretty bored in AI-only spaces), but many people working in privacy and encryption aren't necessarily into data.
 So I'm in this weird middle, and I can't help bouncing back and forth.
 Statistics doesn't quite describe it, either; encryption and privacy people who work with data are more systems people, than they are solely statistics people.
-It's not data analysis; it's more like distributed system analysis or something.
+It's not data analysis; it's more like distributed systems analysis or something.
 The intuition is just very different.

 ## Generative stuff
 - I'm taking a generative workshop for fun.
 We've done cellular automata, and made some L-trees.
 I think we're doing a bit of reinforcement learning and generative